• Skip to main content

 Sometimes we spend more than we normally would on an item, and that’s O.K. as long as it’s a good deal.
 Splurging on an expensive watch is an expense that can be justified as long as you don’t overpay.

 Splurging means spending money out of the ordinary; it definitely doesn’t mean wasting money.
-If you want to splurge on something, do so, just make sure you’re getting a good deal in the process.
+If you want to splurge on something like gucci sunglasses, then do so, just make sure you’re getting a good deal in the process.

 To Help Someone Out